gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 $code_llm_langchain

-**Note**: For quick prototyping, the community-maintained [langchain-gradio repo](https://github.com/AK391/langchain-gradio)  makes it even easier to build chatbots on top of LangChain.
+Tip: For quick prototyping, the community-maintained <a href='https://github.com/AK391/langchain-gradio'>langchain-gradio repo</a>  makes it even easier to build chatbots on top of LangChain.

 ## OpenAI